 ENOVIX CORPORATION SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Enovix Corporation - ENVX

-NEW ORLEANS, Jan.
-27, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 7, 2023 to file lead plaintiff applications in a securities class action lawsuit against Enovix Corporation ("the Company") f/k/a Rodgers Silicon Valley Acquisition Corp.
-ENVX, if they purchased or otherwise acquired the Company's shares between February 22, 2021 and January 3, 2023, inclusive (the "Class Period"), including shares of Rodgers Silicon prior to July 15, 2021.
+/EIN News/ -- NEW ORLEANS, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 7, 2023 to file lead plaintiff applications in a securities class action lawsuit against Enovix Corporation (“the Company”) f/k/a Rodgers Silicon Valley Acquisition Corp.
+(NasdaqGS: ENVX), if they purchased or otherwise acquired the Company’s shares between February 22, 2021 and January 3, 2023, inclusive (the “Class Period”), including shares of Rodgers Silicon prior to July 15, 2021.
 This action is pending in the United States District Court for the Northern District of California.

 Get Help